 Mexico offers visa-free entry to those who hold passports from countries on its no visa required list.
-Instead of a visa, tourists must obtain an FMM tourist permit (Forma Migratoria Múltiple).
-This guide answers frequently asked questions about the FMM tourist permit.
-I’ll explain what the FMM is, how to get it, how much it costs, how it works, and much more.
-Hopefully, this guide makes your Mexico entry process a bit smoother and less stressful.
+Instead of a visa, visitors must obtain an FMM tourist permit (Forma Migratoria Múltiple).
+This document allows you to stay in Mexico for the purpose of tourism or business for up to 180 days.
+The FMM currently costs 685 pesos or $38.
+If you’re staying for less than 7 days, it’s free.
+This guide explains everything you need to know about the FMM for Mexico.
+I’ll explain what the FMM tourist permit is, how to apply, the documents you’ll need, where it is issued, costs, eligibility, validity, and more.

 Quick Info About the FMM Tourist Permit

-- Issued on arrival at the point of entry or online here
+- Issued on arrival at the point of entry or online.
+The FMM is available at land borders, international airports, and most seaports.

 - Required documents- A valid passport or passport card